 Juno's Earth flyby opened the opportunity to work as closely as practically possible for members of the general public on an ongoing space mission.
 Some of my early Earth flyby image products even made it into NASA talks, including NASA's budget plan.
 So, working on the JunoCam image data didn't just appear to be interesting, but also relevant in a larger context.
 With those real-world data returned after Earth flyby by JunoCam, I had almost three years' time to develop more advanced software that would be able to convert raw JunoCam image data into photorealistic color images.

 The development turned out to be successful, and my image products drew attention.
 I was contacted by the Juno staff, and step by step, my collaboration with the Jupiter observing community, and especially with the Juno team, intensified.
 I was invited to conferences, submitted abstracts to some of the conferences, prepared talks, and contributed to papers.

-Get aware of your honest interest.
+"Be aware of your interests.
 Improve your skills.
 Stay patient.
 Each small step in your own development is toward your individual success.
-Nobody was born as an expert.
+Nobody was born as an expert."

 What are your favorite citizen science projects to work on?